Fete Day, Elfreth’s Alley

 Candidates For Citizenship Can Boost Their Knowledge In The Places Where It All Happened

-Prepping for the U.S. citizenship test can be a daunting venture, but Philadelphia’s self-guided New Americans Tour not only makes it easier, it makes it a whole lot more fun.
-With approximately half of the answers to the 100-question citizenship test study.
+Prepping for the U.S. citizenship test is no small task, but Philadelphia’s self-guided New Americans Tour makes learning easier—and a whole lot more fun.
+The city contains approximately half the answers to the 100-question citizenship test study.
 This means aspiring citizens and others students of U.S. history can glean the...

 Six Great Reasons To Celebrate July 5th In Historic Philadelphia